To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 If you want professional installation, advanced integrations for home automation equipment, more equipment options and don’t mind being locked into a 3-year commitment, then you may prefer ADT.

 If you’d like to learn more about these companies, read our individual reviews on SimpliSafe and ADT, which include pros, cons, key features and customer testimonials.
-Both companies are included in our top picks for best home security system too.
+Both companies are included in our top picks for home security system too.

 Which company do you trust to protect your home?